Carrying water when backpacking is a real headache.

-First of all, if you are going to cross many sources of drinking water, like refreshment points such as villages, refuges, fountains, you can also minimize the quantity of water in your backpack.
+First of all, if you cross many drinking water sources, like refreshment points such as villages, refuges, and fountains, you can also minimize the quantity of water in your backpack.

 A bottle or a 2L hydration bladder can be enough.

-This will spare your knees a bit, and leave more room for food.
+It will spare your knees a bit and leave more room for food.

-On the other hand, if the trail you picked do not have abundant sources of drinking water, as for example in the case of a long trek in arid zones, where you may not cross many towns, but there is a good chance that you will come across rivers, lakes or even springs, be careful, nothing proves that this water is drinkable!
+On the other hand, if the trail you picked does not have abundant sources of drinking water, for example, in the case of a long trek in arid zones, where you may not cross many towns, but there is a good chance that you will come across rivers, lakes or even springs, be careful, nothing proves that this water is drinkable!

-It is therefore essential to have a stock of “clean” water with you.
+Therefore, having a stock of “clean” water with you is essential.